 Do you offer BNUC & RPQ qualifications?

-At UAVAir we offer an UAQ – Unmanned Aircraft Qualification which in effect is same qualification, in the eyes of the UK CAA, as a BNUC, RPQ or similar.
-All these qualifications whether it being a BNUC or an UAQ, will allow you to apply for a PfCO with the CAA or work under someone else’s PfCO.
+At UAVAir we offer a UAQ – Unmanned Aircraft Qualification which in effect is the same qualification, in the eyes of the UK CAA, as a BNUC, RPQ or similar.
+All these qualifications whether it being a BNUC or a UAQ will allow you to apply for a PfCO with the CAA or work under someone else’s PfCO.

 Do I need a PfCO?

 However, should you choose to be employed by a current operator who already has a CAA issued PfCO, then there is no requirement for you to apply for PfCO yourself, as you can simply be added as an approved pilot to your employers PfCO.

 You can read more here “How to get qualified to fly drone commercially“

 How do I apply for my PfCO?